-One of the oldest building materials that is still commonly used in construction are bricks, but many don’t realise that there are two different options for creating the same appearance — brick veneer and double brick.
+One of the oldest building materials that are still commonly used in construction is bricks.
+Many many don’t realise that there are two different options for creating the same appearance — brick veneer and double brick.

-Both are similar in materials and structure but differ in construction usage.
-We are going to outline the difference between double brick and brick veneer as well as the pros and cons associated with each option.
+Both are similar in materials and structure but differ in the construction process.
+Here we outline the difference between double brick and brick veneer as well as the pros and cons associated with each option.

 What is the difference?

 Brick veneer and double brick are two different types of construction methods used for building walls.
 Double brick is a solid construction method that uses two layers of brick to form a wall.
 Brick veneer however involves an external layer of brick attached to a timber or steel frame with a cavity in between.
 The cavity is typically filled with insulation to improve thermal performance.
 The main difference between the two methods is that double brick walls are load-bearing and self-supporting, while brick veneer walls are not load-bearing and require a separate structure to support the roof and upper floors.
 Additionally, double brick construction can be more expensive than brick veneer due to the additional materials and labour required.

 Contrary to popular belief, brick veneer is not composed of thin pieces of brick.
 Properties that utilise brick veneer look almost identical to solid brick structures, except that they are built using different techniques.
 The construction of brick veneer walls involves the building of a timber frame or steel frame.
 When the frames are up you fill with insulation and applying cladding to the exterior wall.

 Brick veneer combines a stylish appearance with effortless upkeep needs.
 It’s important to weigh up the pros and cons of brick veneer before making a final decision on your home renovation project or new house purchase.